 ATV Program

-The ATV program is a half-day program designed for older Scouts (ages 14+).
+The ATV program is a half-day program for older Scouts (ages 14+).
 For ATV riding, participants must bring:

-- ankle-high boots
+- must wear ankle-high boots

-Schedule
+Tentative Schedule

 Friday